erica-scarpa/VE/readme.md

 ## Variants and Composite Text

-As previously mentioned, multiple manuscripts and abridged versions of this lexical documents exist.
-The list of Sumerian terms remains relatively consistent across most of these compositions, as most are based on the acrographic manuscripts.
+As previously mentioned, multiple manuscripts and abridged versions of this lexical composition exist.
+The list of Sumerian terms remains relatively consistent across most of these texts, as most are based on the acrographic manuscripts.
 These are monolingual lists of Sumerian words which served as an outline for the bilingual compositions.
 However, the presence of glosses for a given term can vary between different bilingual manuscripts.
 Furthermore, even when present in multiple manuscripts, the glosses themselves might exhibit significant discrepancies.
 For instance, consider again the term gi<sub>6</sub>-sa<sub>2</sub>.
 In [[Manuscript A-2]] and [[Manuscript B]], the respective glosses differ from the one found in [[Manuscript D]].
 Specifically, [[Manuscript A-2]] and [[Manuscript B]] translate it as /šiqrum/, "dawn" (spelled *si-gi-lu-um* and *si-gi-lum* respectively), while [[Manuscript C]] presents *u*<sub>3</sub>-*ru* *mu-si-im*, signifying /[urru](https://www.ebl.lmu.de/dictionary/urru%20I) [mūšim](https://www.ebl.lmu.de/dictionary/m%C5%AB%C5%A1u%20I)/ ("light of the night").

 A composite text encompasses all the variations of a Sumerian term and available glosses.
 The composite text for the *Vocabolario di Ebla* currently available was published by Giovanni Pettinato in 1982 (*MEE* 4).
-In this edition, all Sumerian terms and their corresponding glosses, if provided, have been systematically numbered and consolidated into a single comprehensive edition.
+In his edition, all Sumerian terms and their corresponding glosses, if provided, have been systematically numbered and consolidated into a single comprehensive synopsis.
 The (updated) entry for gi<sub>6</sub>-sa<sub>2</sub> is presented as follows:

 |        |     |                                                                 |
 | ------ | --- | --------------------------------------------------------------- |